One Day in Delphi: Exploring Greece’s Ancient Spiritual Center

 20260428_130708 (1)

 The site is marked with important monuments and mythical temples from the ancient Greek city-states.
 Apollo was the Patron of the Delphic Oracle.
 It communicated divine knowledge and the will of Zeus to mortals.
-Moreover, the famous saying “Know Thyself” was enshrined on the temple walls.
+Moreover, the famous maxim “Know Thyself” was engraved on the temple entrance.
+Other well known maxims here include “Nothing in Excess” and “Give a Pledge and Trouble is Near.”

 Today, Delphi is an archeological UNESCO World Heritage Site.
 Also, onsite is the Delphi Museum, housing important artifacts.
 It lies in Parnassos National Park near a small town of the same name.